 No human study has shown NMN supplementation causes cancer, but the theoretical concern has biological plausibility that has not been fully resolved.

-The practical takeaway: if you have no history of cancer and no active malignancy, the evidence does not suggest NMN supplementation increases cancer risk.
-If you are currently undergoing cancer treatment, in cancer remission, or have a strong family history of cancer, discuss NMN with your oncologist before supplementing.
-This is not fear-mongering — it is acknowledging that the cancer-NAD+ relationship is bidirectional and not yet fully characterized in human supplementation contexts.
+The practical takeaway: if you've no history of cancer and no active malignancy, the evidence doesn't suggest NMN supplementation increases cancer risk.
+If you're currently undergoing cancer treatment, in cancer remission, or have a strong family history of cancer, discuss NMN with your oncologist before supplementing.
+This isn't fear-mongering, it is acknowledging that the cancer-NAD+ relationship is bidirectional and not yet fully characterized in human supplementation contexts.

 What Should You Look for When Choosing an NMN Supplement?